 - 545,000 cy was placed on JUL.

-- 188,000 cy of the sand is paid for 100% by the U.S. Army Corps of Engineers for repair of erosion caused by the 2004 hurricanes.
+- 188,000 cy of the sand was paid for 100percentby the U.S. Army Corps of Engineers for repair of erosion caused byhurricanesin2004.

-- The costs for the 545,000 cy of sand at JUL are shared by the U.S. Army Corps of Engineers and the State of Florida.
+- The costs for the 545,000 cy of sand at JULwere shared by the U.S. Army Corps of Engineers and the State of Florida.

-- At the north end of JUL, a rock spur was constructed from the south jetty of Port Everglades and two rock T-Head groins were built just south of the jetty.
+- At the north end of JUL, a rock spur was constructed from the south jetty of Broward County's Port Everglades and two rock T-Head groins were built just south of the jetty.